 Our young lovers, Thor and Jeb never had a chance to find their own way as, like puppets, they were forced to play out the hate of the past.
-Even the lighter moments where we see what the family could have been when Mitchum and John Rodney as Jeb and Adam harmonize on The Londonderry Air has an underlying tension.
+Even the lighter moments where we see what the family could have been when Mitchum and John Rodney as Jeb and Adam harmonize on The Londonderry Air have an underlying tension.
 We also get the pleasure of hearing Mitchum sing The Streets of Laredo as he rides along, but that moment will be stopped short by gunfire.

 Pursued feels somewhat deficient in motivation for me, but it is in the noirish telling of the story where the movie finds its footing and its audience.
 Look for perhaps one of the best jury deliberation scenes in a movie.
 Ian Wolfe is the coroner/foreman and the gentlemen do not waste their time nor mince their words.
 Other welcome, familiar faces are Alan Hale and Harry Carey Jr.